Developmental Delay in Children

 A child’s growth is more than just physical.
-Children grow, develop, and learn throughout their lives, starting at birth.
-We can find out about a child’s development by how they play, learn, speak, move, and behave.
+Children grow, develop and learn throughout their lives, starting at birth.
+We can find out about a child’s development by how they interact with their environment, including how they play, learn, speak, move and behave.

 What is developmental delay?

-Skills such as taking a first step, smiling for the first time, and waving "bye-bye" are called developmental milestones.
-Children reach milestones in playing, learning, speaking, behaving, and moving (crawling, walking, etc.).
-A developmental delay happens when your child is slow to reach these milestones.
+Skills such as taking a first step, smiling for the first time and waving "bye-bye" are called developmental milestones.
+Children reach milestones in playing, learning, speaking, behaving and moving (crawling, walking, etc.).
+A developmental delay happens when your child is slow to reach one or more of these milestones.

 Diagnosis and Tests

 Doctors and nurses use developmental screening to tell if children are learning basic skills when they should, or if they might have problems.
 Your child’s doctor may ask you questions or talk and play with your child during an exam.
 This shows how the child learns, speaks, behaves and moves.